When do kids stop napping?

 Ever heard the expression ‘all good things must come to an end’?
 It proves true in many cases, doesn’t it?
 Good books, beach vacations, chocolate cake…sooner or later, good stuff ends.

 We could add something else to that list – naps.
-It’s true, parents; the naps that were (or perhaps are) a regular part of your baby’s life will gradually decrease, and at some point in your little one’s toddlerhood, they will stop altogether.
+It’s true!
+The naps that were (or perhaps are) a regular part of your baby’s life will gradually decrease, and at some point in your little one’s toddlerhood, they will stop altogether.

 But how do you know when your toddler is ready to drop the last nap and to stop napping completely?
 We are answering that question in today’s article.

 Nap Transitions: A Quick Glance

 The age to drop the afternoon nap varies greatly; some toddlers are completely done with naps by age 2, while other kids will continue to need naps past age 5!
 However, the average age for toddlers to stop napping is sometime between age 3 and 4.

 3 Signs Your Child is Ready to Stop Napping

 Obviously, the window of time in which that transition from one nap to no naps can happen is a BIG one.
 So even though you know the averages, how can you be sure that your toddler is really ready to drop that last nap?
 What signs should you look for?

 Taking Too Long to Fall Asleep at Naptime